What is a DBS Check? And what are the 3 different types?

 The Disclosure and Barring Service (DBS) is a non-departmental public body in the UK.
 It was formed when the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA) merged in 2012.
 The primary purpose of the DBS is to help employers make safer recruitment decisions and prevent unsuitable individuals from working with vulnerable populations.
 This is the body responsible for running DBS checks.
 DBS check types are: Basic, Standard and Enhanced.

-DBS Checks – Examples of People that Need One
+What is a DBS Check – Examples of People that Need One

 DBS checks are typically required for individuals who work with vulnerable groups or are in certain professions, including but not limited to: